 On its own, the jacket is equally as light and warm as its predecessor.
 But, the updated Liftaloft Hooded Stretch Insulator Jacket has better waterproofing on a more cloth-like exterior.
 The stretch panels are located on the sides and work very well indeed.

 Since the weather has been unseasonably mild in Southern Ontario, where I live, with an accompanying lack of snow, I haven’t been able to try it on an actual snowshoeing excursion as yet.
 However, I have tested it extensively for walking and hiking in cool weather.
 The coldest morning we’ve had this season was -13 C (8 F), and the jacket held up perfectly in those conditions, so long as I was active.
 As I like to put it, this isn’t a standing-around jacket.

 One of the best things about the jacket is that I have yet to become overheated or even sweaty in it, which is both remarkable and ideal for cold-weather usage.
 That breathability is where the Liftaloft Hooded Stretch Insulator clearly out-performs the original Insulator.

-In fact, the new Stretch Insulator is also ideal for a mid-layer and will comfortably fit under a heavier coat if the temperature demanded it.
+In fact, the updated Stretch Insulator is also ideal for a mid-layer and will comfortably fit under a heavier coat if the temperature demands it.

-The Stretch Insulator also offers a chest pocket for electronics, where the original didn’t.
+The Stretch Insulator also offers a chest pocket for electronics, whereas the original didn’t.
 In fact, this is a pocket with extra insulation to it.
-So far, it succeeded in preventing my very cold-sensitive iPhone from shutting down in cold weather.
+So far, it has succeeded in preventing my very cold-sensitive iPhone from shutting down in cold weather.

 With all the positives to the Liftaloft Hooded Stretch Insulator Jacket, there are still a few improvements that Helly Hansen could make to it.